On the monodromy manifold of $q$-Painlev\'e VI and its Riemann-Hilbert problem: Detailed Statement of Results

 defined by equations \eqref{eq:eta_equations}.
 We correspondingly denote by

 the mapping defined through the $\eta$-coordinates \eqref{eq:eta_defi} and write

 where $\mathcal{P}$ is the mapping defined in equation \eqref{eq:coordinate_mapping}. \end{definition}

 Our fourth and final main result is given by the following theorem, which is proved in Section \ref{subsection:embeddings}. \begin{theorem} Let $\kappa$ and $t_0$ be parameters satisfying the non-resonance conditions \eqref{eq:non_res} and the non-splitting conditions \eqref{eq:intro_irreducibleparameter}.
-Then the mapping $\Phi_{\mathcal{M}}$, given in Definition \ref{def:affine_variety}, is an isomorphism between the monodromy manifold $\mathcal{M}(\kappa,t_0)$ and the affine algebraic surface $\mathcal{F}(\kappa,t_0)$. \end{theorem}
+Then the mapping $\Phi_{\mathcal{M}}$, given in Definition \ref{def:affine_variety}, is an isomorphism between the monodromy manifold $\mathcal{M}(\kappa,t_0)$ and the affine algebraic surface $\mathcal{F}(\kappa,t_0)$. \end{theorem} \begin{remark} We note that the algebraic surface $\mathcal{F}(\kappa,t_0)$ is invariant under the translations